-Programs may vary in the values they emphasize and their means of addressing them but each should document how it supports and strengthens the commitment of its students, faculty, and alumni to public affairs, administration, and policy.
+Programs may vary in the values they emphasize and their means of addressing them but each program should document how it supports and strengthens the commitment of its students, faculty, and alumni to public service.

-Programs may have different approaches to achieving excellence in education for the public sector.
+Programs may have different approaches to achieving excellence in education for the public and nonprofit sectors.
 Deviations from the standards can result from innovations or cultural differences that the standards do not anticipate.
 They must be justified in light of a program's mission and success in fulfilling it.
 In arriving at an overall evaluation, COPRA expects substantial but not rigid conformance with the standards.